wolberine/docs/markdown/reference/dash/api.md

 Adjust the number of RTC clock ticks per second.
 The ticks parameter can either be a negative or positive offset.
 This fine tunes the 32,768 input clock to the RTC.
 By adding/subtracting ticks per second, the accuracy of 1 second can be improved.
-You may want to do this due to factors such as the crystal and temperature.
+You may wish to calibrate this to adjust for environment temperature or variations between crystals.

 **Parameters:**